 Luxeon conversion - original blade half out

-Oh, and for those who have seen half of the blade go out, this is for you.
+Also, for those who have seen half of the blade go out, this is for you.
 See that nice silvery area at the half-way point on the blade?
 It's a solder joint.
 It's used to connect the two halves of the LED strand together.
-Occasionally those solder joints break, and the entire upper half of the blade just goes out.
+Occasionally those solder joints break causing the entire upper half of the blade to just go out.